 In our practice, we treat patients politely and with respect, recognising their dignity and rights as individuals.
 We also encourage patients to be involved in decisions about their care and, before embarking on any aspect of patient care, we seek their consent to do so – recognising the rights of patients to decide what happens to their bodies.
 We recognise that patients have the right to refuse advice or treatment.

 We aim to provide each patient with sufficient information in a way that they can understand to allow them to make a decision about their care.
 We will use various communication tools to ensure that the patient understands what is being suggested.

 In our discussions with patients, we explore what they want to know to help them make their decisions and explain:

 We encourage patients to ask questions and aim to provide honest and full answers.
 We always allow patients time to make their decisions.

-We always make sure that the patient understands whether they are being treated under the NHS or privately and what the costs will be.
+We always make sure that the patient understands whether they are being treated under the privately and what the costs will be.
 Where a patient embarks on a course of treatment, we provide a written treatment plan and cost estimate.